turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 ### **Compile Contracts with Truffle**

-Any time you make a change to `.sol` files, you need to run `truffle compile`.
+Any time you want deploy smart contracts, and you have made changes in them, you need to run `truffle compile`.

 ```text
 truffle compile